tanmatt/QuoteOfTheDay/README.md

 - Tue Sep 24 07:00:04 2024 | Everyday life is like programming, I guess.
 If you love something you can put beauty into it. - Donald Knuth
 - Wed Sep 25 07:00:03 2024 | Nothing good ever comes of violence. - Martin Luther
 - Thu Sep 26 07:00:03 2024 | The more I think about it, the more I realize there is nothing more artistic than to love others. - Vincent Van Gogh
+- Fri Sep 27 07:00:03 2024 | There are only two kinds of languages: the ones people complain about and the ones nobody uses. - Bjarne Stroustrup